Always read the documentation!

 Stunt Car Racer

-I remembered friends telling me about a 3D racer by Geoff Crammond which was like Evel Knievel meets (a playable version of) Hard Drivin'.
-However, I simply couldn't control my buggy for love nor money so failed to see what the attraction was and placed it in the same category as Powerdrome - nice but impossible to control...
+I remembered friends telling me about this 3D racer by Geoff Crammond - I was told a mix of Evel Knievel and (a playable version of) Hard Drivin'.
+However, I simply couldn't control my buggy for love nor money and failed to see what the attraction was.
+I placed it in the same category as the above or even Powerdrome.
+Yep, nice ideas but impossible to control.

-Okay, let's take a peep at all the drivers.
-A weird bunch although High Flyer looks pretty cute...
+Okay, enough!
+Let's take a peep at all the drivers.
+A weird bunch although High Flyer looks cute...

 30 years later...

-Well, thanks to Stonish and this floppy disk, I booted up Stunt Car Racer and attempted a couple of practice laps like it was 1989 again.
-To my genuine surprise, I didn't crash or fall off the track!!!
-So I played another game and even took part in a league challenge - which I won.
-Now I was gleaming with pride because this wasn't like me at all.
+Well, thanks to Stonish (now Atarilegend - see link below) for this floppy disk - I booted up Stunt Car Racer and attempted a couple of practice laps like it was 1989 again.
+To my surprise, I didn't crash or fall off the track!!!
+So I played another game and even participated in a league challenge - which I won.
+Now, I began gleaming with pride because this wasn't like me at all.
 Yup, this success went straight to my head and I started to get very excited - not easy at my age!

-So I dared myself on and practised several different tracks, with a varying degrees of success.
-Well, I'm being kind to myself here: The Stepping Stones is a killer which I think everybody should foolishly attempt, Kamikaze style!!
+So I dared myself on and practised several different tracks, with varying degrees of success.
+Well, I'm being kind there: The Stepping Stones is a killer which I think everybody should foolishly attempt, Kamikaze style!!
 The Draw Bridge looks easy but has a nifty trick up its sleeve... and The Big Ramp features a ginormous monster gap which can only be jumped by going over 200mph.
-There might only be 8 tracks but they are all beauties!
+There might only be 8 tracks but they are all beauties and this game was proving itself a classic.

-Stunt Car Racer is controlled using the joystick: pushing up accelerates whilst fire enables turbo boost for added speed.
-Pulling down breaks and can reverse, which comes in handy after falling off the tracks.
-Turning left or right isn't overly sensitive but precise and feels just right.
-Natural and very comfortable from the very start.
-Thus instantly playable and mastering the buggy's controls isn't tedious at all but rather very rewarding.
+Stunt Car Racer is controlled using the joystick: pushing up accelerates whilst fire enables turbo boost for bucket more speed.
+Pulling down breaks and can also reverse - which comes in handy after falling off the tracks.
+Turning left or right isn't overly sensitive but precise and feels perfect - very natural and comfortably realistic.
+Thus instantly playable and mastering the buggy's controls isn't tedious like so many other similar games.
+In fact, it's rather rewarding.

 Practice mode is great for learning the ropes and mastering those difficult parts of most tracks but I found myself jumping straight into the league to compete against a computer-controlled opponent.
-They are well-balanced - so the computer ain't no slouch nor is it Jimmie Johnson.
-Also, you have the option to compete against friends and even hook up your ST to another glorious Atari computer.
-Oh, or maybe an Amiga, if you so desire!
-Nah, I didn't think so ;)
+These guys are well-balanced - the computer ain't no slouch but nor is it Jimmie Johnson.
+Additionally, you can compete against friends and even hook up your ST to another glorious Atari computer.
+Maybe you have an Amiga friend?
+Nah, I didn't think so but it is an option. ;)

 The CryptO'pinion?

 Stunt Car Racer is fast and furious with wonky tracks which are a thrill to compete on.
-Whether you choose to master those tricky stunts in Practice mode or jump straight into a league battle, I guarantee hours of fun.
-The physics are spot-on perfect and the stunt aspect is so addictive, unlike Hard Drivin!
-Dear Mr Crammond, you did it again and delivered a racer which is exciting, addictive and a bucket load of fun!!
-Overall, 10/10.
-Absolutely.
+Whether you choose to master the tricky stunts (in Practice mode) or jump straight into a league battle, I guarantee hours of fun.
+The physics are spot-on perfect and that's something you need to experience.
+The stunt aspect is very addictive, unlike Hard Drivin.
+Dear Mr Crammond, you did it again and delivered a racer which is both exciting and bucket loads of fun!!

 I suggest you bob over to Stonish